Reducing Teacher Stress And Anxiety

 Learn To Say No

 If you’re feeling stressed or anxious, it might be because you feel overstretched between responsibilities.
-Often we want to demonstrate that we’re strong and capable by taking on lot of responsibility, even if we don’t have the time and energy to do so effectively.
+Particularly as a headteacher or Middle leader.
+Often we want to demonstrate that we’re strong and capable by taking on a lot of responsibility, even if we don’t have the time and energy to do so effectively.
 At times when you’re feeling worn out, saying no to things is a way of taking care of yourself.
 This isn’t a sign of weakness or giving up.
 It’s a sign that you want to stay fit and healthy enough to take on the next challenge when it arrives.